 People are still becoming addicted every day from construction workers to nurses, teachers, and high school athletes.
 Addiction doesn’t discriminate.
 Most people don’t realize that they are addicted to prescription painkillers until it is too late.
-Overdoses from opioids are killing around 115 Americans a day, opiates now kill more people than breast cancer.
+Overdoses from opioids are killing around 115 Americans a day, opiates now kill more people than breast cancer and even car accidents.
 The opioid epidemic didn’t happen overnight.
 It’s not going to go away anytime soon unless something is done about it.
-The steps that states are taking are the beginning.
+The steps that states are taking is the beginning.

 Access to treatment and a decrease in the number of prescription opioids in circulation are two of the components to the equation.
 If more legislation like this is passed, it could benefit many people.
 This is just another step in the right direction.
 No one thinks they or a family member could become addicted, yet it happens every day.
 Being unaware of the true danger of prescription opiates is setting people up for addiction.
 Educate yourself and your family about the dangers of opioid addiction.